NVlabs/parrot/README.md

         <img src="https://img.shields.io/badge/docs-latest-blue.svg" /></a>
 </p>

-**Parrot C++** is a C++ library for fused array operations using CUDA/Thrust.
+**Parrot** is a C++ library for fused array operations using CUDA/Thrust.
 It provides efficient GPU-accelerated operations with lazy evaluation semantics, allowing for chaining of operations without unnecessary intermediate materializations.

 ## ✨ Features